Ajdev11/maroon/README.md

 Congratulations :tada::tada: The Maroon team thanks you :sparkles:

-Once your PR is merged, your contributions will be publicly visible on the project.
+Once your PR is merged, your contributions will be publicly visible on the project